-Reading now: Renting a work platform as a private individual – What is allowed?
+Reading now: Renting a work platform for private use – what is allowed?

 Work platforms are predominantly designed for commercial use.However, in certain private projects, thesafest solutionIt is not the height that is decisive, but rather...Accessibility, surface and lateral reachPrivate individuals do not need an operator's license, but they do need a...correct instructionand must theStay within device limitse.g. load-bearing capacity and support conditions.